Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Discussion

-In our work, we have used fine-grained demographic data and site locations to configure our mobility model.
-However, if data from contact tracing become accessible to researchers, we believe that our predictions could have lower variance and it would be possible to use our framework to identify areas with higher risk of infection in real time.
+In this work, we have used fine-grained demographic data and site locations to configure our mobility model.
+However, if contact tracing data become accessible to researchers, we believe that the variance of our predictions could be lowered and that it would be possible to use our framework to identify areas with higher risk of infection in real time.
 Beyond legal compliance and gaining societal acceptance, the use of epidemic models with high spatiotemporal resolution such as ours should respect each individual'{}s privacy.
-In this context, it is important to highlight that, both during parameter estimation and contact tracing, we only need to compute the contact \emph{duration} of individuals with an infected person---the identity of the infected person is not required.
+It is hence important to highlight that, both during parameter estimation and contact tracing, we only need to compute the contact \emph{duration} of individuals with an infected person---the identity of the infected person is not required.
 As a result, there are reasons to believe that such computations can be made in a decentralized and privacy-preserving manner~\cite{nanni2020data, private-contact-tracing}.
-Finally, although our model has greater resolution than many of those in use today, its predictions can only be faithfully considered when being aware of the high variance observed across random realizations.
+Ultimately, although our model has greater resolution than many of those in use today, its predictions can only be faithfully considered when being aware of the high variance observed across random realizations.